panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 The scope that wraps another scope is named *outer scope*.
 In the example, `run()` function scope is an outer scope to `if` code block scope.

-What about the variables accessibility?
+What about the variable's accessibility?
 Here are the simple 2 rules to remember:

 > An *inner scope* can access the variables of an *outer scope*.
 However, an *outer scope* cannot access variables of an *inner scope*.